athena-framework/athena/docs/routing.md

 CLIENT.get "/posts/12" # => 12
 ```

 **NOTE:** This suffers from the same limitation as a Radix tree in that two routes cannot share the same route, where one route has an optional param at the same place another has a required param.
-However it would be considered a bad practice if two routes matched two different actions, especially with route constraints.
+However, it would be considered a bad practice if two routes matched two different actions, especially with route constraints.

 ### Accessing Request/Response
 The current request/response can be accessed from within a controller action via the `get_request` and `get_response` methods inherited from Athena's parent struct.